-FIG. 1: Secondary structures of a random RNA molecule at distant times.
-Base pairings can be nested, such as (s,t) and (s',t'), or independent, such as (s,t) and (s'',t'').
-The pairing overlap is defined by the common base pairings between the left and right configuration (the corresponding bases are shown in black). (a) Above T_c , the molecule contains conserved subfolds on scales up to the correlation length ξ (marked by shading) and is molten on larger scales. (b) Below T_c , the molecule is locked into its minimum energy structure on all scales, up to rare fluctuations (unshaded).
+FIG. 1.
+Secondary structures of a random RNA molecule at distant times.
+Base pairings can be nested, such as (s, t) and (s', t'), or independent, such as (s, t) and (s'', t'').
+The pairing overlap is defined by the common base pairings between the left and right configuration (the corresponding bases are shown in black). (a) Above $T_c$ , the molecule contains conserved subfolds on scales up to the correlation length $\xi$ (marked by shading) and is molten on larger scales. (b) Below $T_c$ , the molecule is locked into its minimum-energy structure on all scales, up to rare fluctuations (unshaded).

-The simplest class of such molecules is homopolymers, where all Watson-Crick pairs (s,t) contribute an equal amount f of free energy.
-At room temperature, where f is typically of order k_BT , homopolymers have a molten phase of compact stem-loop folds.
-The fold of an individual polymer in the molten phase is not unique.
-It changes over time since thermal fluctuations continuously build and undo its stems.
-The pairing probability of two bases decays as a power law of their backbone distance [7], $(t-s)^{-\rho_0}$, with $\rho_0=3/2$.
-In a heteropolymer, the energy of a Watson-Crick pair (s, t) depends on the nucleotides at the backbone positions paired.
+backbone positions paired.
 An important class is random heteropolymers.
-In biological systems, such sequences result from evolution by neutral [8] mutations.
+In biological systems, such sequences result from evolution by neutral mutations.
 For functional RNA, sequences and conformations are further modified by selection, but random sequences remain important as reference statistics.
-A well-known analytical description of this case is to approximate the pairing free energies $\eta(s,t)$ as independent Gaussian random variables given by where f and σ are of order $k{\rm B}T$ [9].
-Free energy-estimates on the basis of this model [10, 11, 12] and numerical simulations [12, 13, 14, 15, 16, 17] indicate that RNA random heteropolymers undergo a transition at a critical temperature T_c (about room temperature) from the molten phase to a lowtemperature glass phase.
-The nature of this phase is controversial [12, 13, 17], and the numerical studies may suffer from significant finite-size effects [18].
+A well-known analytical description of this case is to approximate the pairing free energies $\eta(s, t)$ as independent Gaussian random variables given by $\overline{\eta(s,t)} = f$ and $\overline{\eta(s,t)\eta(s',t')} - f^2 = \sigma^2\delta(s-s')\delta(t-s')$ t'), where f and $\sigma$ are of order $k_BT$ [7].
+Free energy estimates on the basis of this model [8,10,11] and numerical simulations [8,9,12-15] indicate that RNA random heteropolymers undergo a transition at a critical temperature $T_c$ (about room temperature) from the molten phase to a low-temperature glass phase.
+The nature of this phase is controversial [8,9,15], and the numerical studies may suffer from significant finite-size effects [16].
 The two phases can be distinguished by disorder-induced replica correlations.
-Replicas are simply two secondary structures at distant times - i.e., drawn independently from the thermal ensemble - of the same RNA molecule, i.e., the same disorder configuration $\eta(s,t)$ as shown in fig. 1.
-Correlations between replicas are defined by subsequent averaging over the disorder distribution (1).
-The arguments of [11, 12] for the pairing overlap (defined as the joint probability of two bases being paired in both replicas) suggest that replicas become independent at large backbone distances in the molten phase but are essentially locked into a single conformation in the glass phase.
+Replicas are simply two secondary structures at distant times-i.e., drawn independently from the thermal ensemble-of the same RNA molecule, i.e., the same disorder configuration $\eta(s,t)$ as shown in Fig. 1.
+Correlations between replicas are defined by subsequent averaging over the disorder distribution.
+The arguments of Refs.
+[8,11] for the pairing overlap (defined as the joint probability of two bases being paired in both replicas) suggest that replicas become independent at large backbone distances in the molten phase but are essentially locked into a single conformation in the glass phase.